 The National Fire Danger Rating System (NFDRS) is used to calculate a variety of parameters for the fire community (fire danger rating the most notable).
 The NWS' role in NFDRS is forecasting weather parameters for input into the Weather Information Management System (WIMS), which is used to predict the next day's fire danger rating and other elements.
-NWS Burlington issues this forecast each afternoon during the fire season for the following Remote Automatic Weather Stations (RAWS) sites in our area:
+NWS Burlington issues this forecast twice daily once in the morning and again in the afternoon during the fire season (March 20th thru November 30th) for the following Remote Automatic Weather Stations (RAWS) sites in our area: